-UK Trade & Investment (UKTI) has offices in over 100 UK Embassies, Consulates and High Commissions worldwide.
+The Department for International Trade (DIT) has offices in over 100 UK Embassies, Consulates and High Commissions worldwide.
 This global network is a resource that can help you develop your company overseas.
-By making contact with UKTI, you can access a resource which is designed to increase your turnover generated from overseas markets.
-For the list of all the markets in which UKTI are active, please refer to: http://www.ukti.gov.uk/export/countries.html
+By making contact with DIT, you can access a resource which is designed to increase your turnover generated from overseas markets.
+For the list of all the markets in which DIT are active, please refer to: www.great.gov.uk.

 1. International Trade Advisors (ITAs)